 Item responds to these sub-outcomes: Children become strong in their social, emotional and spiritual wellbeing.

-Beyond Readiness is a suite of workshops that target the three priority areas.
+Beyond Readiness is a suite of workshops and webinars that target the three priority areas.
 The purpose is

 to support educators and families to provide quality experiences for children.
-Services have the option to choose one or more of the workshops.
-Each workshop is facilitated by at least 2 professionals experienced in early years education.
+Services have the option to choose one or more of the workshops or webinars and previous participants are encouraged to reapply to continue their experience.

 Services choose: the workshop, the delivery option and the participants (educators and/or families).
 The content and approach to each workshop will be tailored according to who participates.